 Criminals especially target young people when choosing money mules because young people can be more unconscious in this regard.
-Criminals are picking up young people from social media, attracting them with sicknesses such as cheap money, easy money.
+Criminals pick up young people from social media, attracting them with sicknesses such as cheap money and easy money.
 Young people in need of money can fall into this trap so that criminals use their accounts as a mule.
 According to studies, most money mules are under the age of 21.
 Apart from students, some groups are targets for criminals.
 For example:

 - Job seekers

 - Those suffering memory loss

 - Those who are in economic trouble